 11. Baby Jumping Fiesta – Castrillo de Murcia, Spain

-If you think that our list is nearing the end, you are mistaken.
-We have come back with one of the most unusual festivals around the world held every year in the Spanish village of Castrillo de Murcia.
+You are mistaken if you think our list is nearing the end.
+We have returned with one of the most unusual festivals worldwide, held yearly in the Spanish village of Castrillo de Murcia.

-It is hard to know what drives people to engage in such unusual festivals.
+Knowing what drives people to engage in such unusual festivals is hard.
 However, Baby Jumping Festival participants say it is about culture, religion, and tradition.

-The event takes place annually as part of the Catholic feast of Corpus Christi and also keeps participants and attendants in heart-stopping suspense – because it’s real babies.
+The event occurs annually as part of the Catholic feast of Corpus Christi and keeps participants and attendants in heart-stopping suspense – because it’s real babies.

 12. Día de los Muertos – Mexico